-In order to quantitatively evaluate Altruist's ability to detect untruthful features, as well as to select the best interpretation technique among many for an instance's prediction, we will test it in 3 different datasets, 3 uninterpretable ML model and 1 interpretable (Table~\ref{tab:datasets}).
-However, the following experiment is not meant to qualify the best model or the best interpretation technique.
-We use Altruist to compare different interpretation techniques on three different datasets, and as a selection tool.
-The results are visible in the Table~\ref{tab:results}, describing the mean percentage of untruthful features appearing on the interpretations.
+To quantitatively evaluate Altruist's ability to detect untruthful features, as well as to select the best interpretation technique among many, we will test it in 3 datasets, 3 uninterpretable ML models and 1 interpretable (Table~\ref{tab:datasets}).
+The results are visible in Table~\ref{tab:results}, describing the mean ratio of untruthful features' importance per interpretation.

-\begin{enumerate} \item []\textbf{Banknote:} For this dataset, the SVM model achieves the higher $F_1$ ($100\%$).
+\begin{itemize} \item[]\textbf{Banknote:} In this case, the SVM achieves the higher F$_1$ ($100\%$).
 Among the 4 models, LR provides the most truthful interpretations, second comes the NN, and third the SVM.
-At the same time, every interpretation techniques struggles to provide truthful explanations for the RF. \item []\textbf{Heart (Statlog):} For the Heart (Statlog) dataset, the SVM model achieves the higher $F_1$ ($81.95\%$).
-Among the 4 models, LR provides the most truthful interpretations, second comes the SVM model with PI technique, and third the NN with SHAP.
-At the same time, every interpretation technique struggles to provide truthful explanations for the RF model. \item []\textbf{Adult Census:} For the Adult Census dataset, the SVM model achieves the higher $F_1$ score ($95.93\%$).
+All interpretation techniques struggle to provide truthful explanations for the RF.

+\item[]\textbf{Heart (Statlog):} Here, the SVM achieves the higher F$_1$ ($82\%$).
+Among the 4 models, LR provides the most truthful interpretations, second comes the SVM with PI, and third the NN with SHAP.
+At the same time, every interpretation technique struggles to provide truthful explanations for the RF.

+\item[]\textbf{Adult Census:} For this dataset, the SVM achieves the higher F$_1$ score ($96\%$).